French assistance to Nguyễn Ánh: Military assistance (1789–1802)

 The party would leave France in December 1787 on board the Dryade, commanded by M. de Kersaint and accompanied by the Pandour, commanded by M. de Préville.
 They would again stay in Pondicherry from May 1788 to July 1789.
 The Dryade was ordered by Conway to continue to Poulo Condor to meet with Nguyễn Ánh and deliver him 1,000 muskets bought in France and Father Paul Nghi, a Cochinchinese missionary devoted to Mgr Pigneau.

 However, Pigneau found the governor of Pondicherry unwilling to further fulfill the agreement.
 Although the Royal Council had already decided in October 1788 to endorse Conway, Pigneau was not informed until April.
 Pigneau was forced to use funds raised in France and enlist French volunteers.
 Pigneau was unaware of this duplicity.
 He defiantly noted: "I shall make the revolution in Cochinchina alone."
-He rejected an offer from the English, and raised money from French merchants in the region.
+He rejected an offer from the British East India Company (EIC), and raised money from French merchants in the region.

 Conway finally provided two ships to Pigneau, the Méduse, commanded by Rosily, and another frigate to bring Pigneau back to Cochinchina.

 Pigneau used the funds he had accumulated to equip two more ships with weapons and ammunition, which he named the Long phi ("Le Dragon"), commanded by Jean-Baptiste Chaigneau, and the Phung phi ("Le Phénix"), commanded by Philippe Vannier, and he hired volunteers and deserters.
 Jean-Marie Dayot deserted the Pandour and was put in charge of supplies, transporting weapons and ammunitions on his ship the St. Esprit.
 Rosily, who had been commanding the Méduse deserted with 120 of his men, and was put in charge of recruitments.

 Pigneau's expedition left for Vietnam on June 19, 1789, and arrived at Vũng Tàu on 24 July 1789.
 The forces gathered by Pigneau helped consolidate southern Vietnam and modernized its army, navy and fortifications.
 At the highest point, the total French military presence in Vietnam seems to have consisted in about 14 officers and about 80 men.